Groups Scholars Program

 What are the benefits for students?

-Before starting freshman year, admitted Groups Scholars spend six weeks during the late summer term (Summer II) taking courses in College Writing or Social Problems and First Year Seminar (FYS).
+Before starting freshman year, admitted Groups Scholars spend one week during the late summer term taking Motivation and Self-Management (COAS-S200).
 This helps them immerse in campus life and develop essential college skills.

 Peer Coaches in each classroom provide support, encouragement, and guidance, making the transition to college smoother.
-Additionally, Scholars meet with Success Coaches to develop time-management, study, goal-setting, and social skills.
+Additionally, scholars meet with Success Coaches monthly to develop time-management, study, goal-setting, and social skills.

-Tuition and book fees for summer courses are covered once students are accepted into the program.
+Tuition and book fees for the summer course are covered once students are accepted into the program.

 Personal characteristics also are an important part of being a Groups Scholar.
 We look for students who demonstrate a positive attitude, a sense of civility, the ability to persevere, a strong motivation to succeed, an excellent attendance record, and a commitment to earn a college degree.